cnti-testcatalog/testsuite/README-testsuite.md

 The test framework and tests (using the upstream tools) are written in the human readable, compiled language, [Crystal](https://crystal-lang.org/).
 Common capabilities like dependencies between tests and categories are supported.

-Setup of vanilla upstream K8s on [Packet](https://www.packet.com/) is done with the [CNF Testbed](https://github.com/cncf/cnf-testbed/) platform tool chain, which includes [k8s-infra](https://github.com/crosscloudci/k8s-infra), [Kubespray](https://kubespray.io/).
+Setup of vanilla upstream K8s on [Equinix Metal](https://metal.equinix.com/) is done with the [CNF Testbed](https://github.com/cncf/cnf-testbed/) platform tool chain, which includes [k8s-infra](https://github.com/crosscloudci/k8s-infra), [Kubespray](https://kubespray.io/).
 To add support for other providers, please submit a [Pull Request](https://github.com/cncf/cnf-testbed/pulls) to the [CNF Testbed](https://github.com/cncf/cnf-testbed/) repo.

 ## Installation